rareyesdev/react-template/README.md

 ### `sass-loader`
 Loads a Sass/SCSS file and compiles it to CSS

+### `shx`
+Wrapper around ShellJS Unix commands, providing an easy solution for simple Unix-like, cross-platform commands in npm package scripts.
+Used for deleting files in a cross-platform manner

 ### `style-loader`
 Adds CSS to the DOM by injecting a `<style>` tag